ringcentral/ringcentral-softphone-ts/README.md

   softphone.revoke();
 });
 ```

+For RingCentral-to-RingCentral calls, RingCentral may answer your leg (emitting
+`answered`) before the callee's device is presented the call.
+If the callee
+declines, your session stays answered and emits neither `non2xxResponse` nor
+`disposed`; hang up when your application is done with the call.

 Call `await callSession.cancel()` before the peer answers to cancel an outbound
 call.
 After the peer answers, use the call controls below as needed and call